sebastiansandqvist/s-types/README.md

 ## Things to note

 In most cases, the return value happens to be `null` when there are no errors or a string if a type mismatch occurred.
-For some structures, like `T.schema`, this does not always hold true and should not be relied upon.
-The only reliable output is whatever is logged to stderr.
+For some structures, like `T.schema`, this does not always hold true and **should not be relied upon**.
+The only reliable output is whatever is logged to stderr (or the TypeError that is thrown if `T.throws` is enabled).
 In addition, when `T.disabled` is set to `true`, the return value will always be `undefined`.

 Nested interfaces (using `T.schema`) also do not retain the initial (optional) label passed into the type checking function and are instead assigned the label `nested interface` to help with identification.